 1 clinic is listed in Cotton Tree, QLD on OTWaitlist.

-Which Cotton Tree clinics are taking new patients?
+Which Cotton Tree clinics are taking new clients?

-1 Cotton Tree clinic is listed as taking new patients.
-Filter by 'Taking new patients' above to see them.
+1 Cotton Tree clinic is listed as taking new clients.
+Filter by 'Taking new clients' above to see them.

-Of the 1 listed Cotton Tree clinics, none have confirmed NDIS-aware support on their listing.
-Always check directly with the clinic.
+Of the 1 listed Cotton Tree clinics, none currently list NDIS funding on their profile.
+It's always worth checking directly with the clinic.

 Can I find telehealth or home-visit paediatric OTs in Cotton Tree?